 There are many different conditions that can affect your vulva, ranging from mild infections to skin conditions and, very rarely, to cancer.
 They can all cause very different symptoms, including itching, bleeding, rashes or a lump.
-It is very important that if you notice any new symptoms or lumps in your vulval region then you see a doctor promptly.
+It is very important that if you notice any new symptoms or lumps in your genital area then you see a doctor promptly.
 Your doctor will be able to examine you and decide which treatment will be appropriate to you.
 This will depend on the underlying cause of your symptoms.

 1 of 2 What is vulvar itch?

 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you